pymor/pymor/docs/source/getting_started.rst

 solutions of the problem for different randomly chosen parameters using linear finite elements.
 (The size of the grid can be controlled via the ``--grid`` parameter.
-The randomly chosen parameters will acutally always be the same for each run, since a fixed seed for the random generator is chosen in :mod:`pymor.defaults`.)
+The randomly chosen parameters will actually always be the same for each run, since a fixed seed for the random generator is chosen in :mod:`pymor.defaults`.)

 After closing the window, the reduced basis for model order reduction is generated using a greedy search algorithm with error estimator.
-The third parameter ``SNAPSHOTS`` of ``thermalblock.py`` determines how many different vales per parameter component μ_ij should be considered.
+The third parameter ``SNAPSHOTS`` of ``thermalblock.py`` determines how many different values per parameter component μ_ij should be considered.
 I.e. the parameter training set for basis generation will have the size ``(XBLOCKS x YBLOCKS)^SNAPSHOTS``.
 After the basis of size 32 (the last parameter) has been computed, the obtained reduced model (on the